alhajee/ckan/doc/api/index.rst

 ---------------------------------------------
-Example: Importing datasets with the CKAN API
+Example: Importing datasets with the FMLD API
 ---------------------------------------------

-You can add datasets using CKAN's web interface, but when importing many datasets it's usually more efficient to automate the process in some way.
-In this example, we'll show you how to use the CKAN API to write a Python script to import datasets into CKAN.
+You can add datasets using FMLD's web interface, but when importing many datasets it's usually more efficient to automate the process in some way.
+In this example, we'll show you how to use the FMLD API to write a Python script to import datasets into FMLD.

 .. todo::